MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-query-editor.md

 :::image type="content" source="media\sql-query-editor\editor-commands.png" alt-text="Screenshot of the query editor window.
 Command buttons are boxed in red." lightbox="media\sql-query-editor\editor-commands.png":::

-You can select the query and save your query as a view using the **Save as view** button.
+- You can select the query and save your query as a view using the **Save as view** button.
 Select the schema name, provide name of view and verify the SQL statement before confirming creating view.
+When view is successfully created, it will appear in Object explorer.

 :::image type="content" source="media\sql-query-editor\save-as-view.png" alt-text="Screenshot showing how to use Save as view menu" lightbox="media\sql-query-editor\save-as-view.png":::

 - You can use **Save as table** to save your query results into a table.
 Select the warehouse in which you would like to save results, select schema and provide table name to load results into the table using Create Table AS Select statement.
+When table is successfully created, it will appear in Object explorer.

 :::image type="content" source="media\sql-query-editor\save-as-table.png" alt-text="Screenshot showing how to use Save as table menu" lightbox="media\sql-query-editor\save-as-table.png":::